industrial-optimization-group/DESDEO/README.md

 ### Set-up ###

 You should install the git pre-commit hook so that code formatting is kept consistent automatically.
 This is configured using the pre-commit utility.
 See [the installation instructions](https://pre-commit.com/#install).
+In short, pre-commit hook can be installed as

+    pip install --upgrade pre-commit
+    pre-commit install

 If you are using pipenv for development, you can install desdeo and its dependencies after obtaining a git checkout like so: